 4.2.1.
-Watering diagram
+Irrigation diagram

-Shows the logic necessary for the irrigation system to be automatic, requiring the humidity and rain sensors to obtain the values and from them to run the solenoid valve for irrigation if it is not raining and the pH is acidic, if it is raining the system will not run anything also all sensor states are displayed through a wireless communication that is connected to the pc and a graphical interface.
+Figure 9 shows the logic necessary for the irrigation system to be automatic, requiring the humidity and rain sensors to obtain the values and from them to run the solenoid valve for irrigation if it is not raining and the pH is acidic, if it is raining the system will not run anything also all sensor states are displayed through a wireless communication that is connected to the pc and a graphical interface.